Excavated records show the perilous past of 17th century Londoners

 Among those identified was Nicholas Ambrose, a mayor of London buried in 1575, and John Lamb, an astrologer with noble clients who was stoned to death by an angry mob in 1628 after allegations of rape and black magic.

-But most of those buried at Bedlam were London’s poor, and the records paint a picture of a fragile existence where disease and infant mortality were never far away.
+But most of those buried at Bedlam wwere London’s poor, and the records paint a picture of a fragile existence where disease and infant mortality were never far away.

 One man, John Smith, buried three of his children within a month in 1574, and made his own final trip to Bedlam four years later.